 Learning as much as you can about each of your customers is a key way that CRM systems support customer service.
 Using real-time analytics, you can discover what content and products your customer is interested in based on their browsing patterns.
 For example, if they downloaded an asset relating to a particular product, you can tailor an offer to suit them when they return.
 This improves their experience and drives new revenue opportunities.

 As customers engage with self-service content, their usage and performance of that knowledge content is captured by the CRM system.
 And that system can hand off this real-time information to agents.
-When AI-powered automation integrates with CRM systems, employees have a 360-degree view of all activities related to each customer.
+When integrated with CRM systems, employees have a 360-degree view of all activities related to each customer.

 With access to data-driven recommendations for best next steps, agents spend less time figuring out the best action to take next.
 They also don’t need to ask the customer to repeat details.
-Instead, they can focus on what they do best: driving better customer experience.
+Instead, they can focus on what they do best: providing an enhanced customer experience.

 Take the Holistic Approach to Customer Service